The following communication from the Prince of Orange to his father the King describes the most recent action on the border the 12th of June 1815.

 Around 2pm General Hill ordered his own counterattack and the French were now evicted.
 After which point the enemy lost interest in further attacks on Petit-Roeulx-Lea-Braine.

 By 2pm and aware of a ever increasing number of French deploying opposite our left flank I ordered a charge by our cavalry on the enemy horse.
 The enemy were from Jacquinot’s Cavalry Division and comprised Hussars, Chasseurs and Lancers in two brigades.
 The charge was made by two brigades of Vivian’s Division.
 Delivered with great courage and determination the charge decimated the enemy lancers and our horse pursued in to the nearby French light cavalry, who suffered a similar fate.
-Below,
+Below, the now famous charge by two brigades of Vivian’s Division against the French right.

 In less than an hour Jacquinot’s entire division was broken in the combat and ensuing rout.
 Further cavalry melees would however result in the coming hours.
 At one point a British brigade pursued fleeing French with such great elan that the British cavalry only halted some one and a half miles behind the enemy lines.